 Duplicate official identification ear tags may only be obtained from approved manufacturers by an organization authorized (e.g., breed registries or genetic companies) to order reissued tags when an official ear tag is lost and the owner or person responsible for the animal needs to retag the animal with the official identification number of the lost ear tag.
-For AIN ear tags, the manufacturer submits a record to APHIS' tag management data system (AIMS or future systems that replace AIMS functions) with the information on the reissuance and distribution of the duplicate ear tag.
+For AIN ear tags, the manufacturer submits a record to AIMS with the information on the reissuance and distribution of the duplicate ear tag.
 Additionally, the ear tag manufacturer imprints the designated symbol on the ear tag to reflect that the tag is a duplicate of a previously issued tag.
-When the duplicate ear tag contains EID technology, the manufacturer encodes the number in accordance with the existing ISO or the existing APHIS-Approved standard for administering transponders.
+When the duplicate ear tag contains RFID technology, the manufacturer encodes the number in accordance with the existing ISO or the existing APHIS-approved standard for administering transponders.